Wallace Charles Devereux: Personal life

 When war ended he returned once more to the metallurgical research side of engineering, and among his enterprises in 1945 were the founding of the Fulmer Research Institute at Stoke Poges and the Associated Light Metal Industries Group (Almin).

 He was awarded the CBE in 1949 in recognition of his services to research and industry.
 He was a Fellow of the Royal Aeronautical Society and, in 1952 was elected vice-chairman of the Royal Aero Club.
 For the second time he became an Honorary Colonel, of the newly reformed as a Territorial regiment, the 114 (1st London) Army Engineer Regiment, Royal Engineers.
-He was also a liveryman of the Worshipful Company of Coachmakers and Coach Harness Makers and a member of the Institution of Naval Architects.
+He was also a liveryman of the Worshipful Company of Coachmakers and Coach Harness Makers and a member of the Royal Institution of Naval Architects.
 From 1939 he had been elected a Life Fellow of the Royal Society of Arts.

 Post-war he lived at Meads, on the Stoke Park estate, Buckinghamshire.
 He also owned Round Hill Farm, a Dairy Shorthorn farm at Kimble, Buckinghamshire.
 This farm was one of the first to adopt artificial insemination in the UK.

 He hunted, aided by his daughter, Ethne.
 In 1946 he was the master of the Old Berkeley Hunt (West) and joint master of the South Oxfordshire Hunt.
 Ethne Gamble, (née Devereux) (1918–1994), lived at the farm until her death, aged 76.

 He fell ill at Ascot on 21 June 1952 and died at home at Stoke Park the same day.